Certificate In Project Management

 Brookdale’s Certificate in Project Management covers project scope, time, cost, quality, human resources, communication, procurement, risk and integration management.
 5 SESSIONS

-- Bring to first class required text, Project Management Body of Knowledge (PMBOK) Guide, available for purchase in the College Bookstore.
-NOTE: for the summer dates, the PMBOK Fourth Edition will be used; for the fall dates, the PMBOK Fifth Edition will be used.
+- Bring to first class required text, Project Management Body of Knowledge (PMBOK) Guide, Fifth Edition, available for purchase in the College Bookstore.

 - Optional software, Microsoft Project, available for purchase in the College Bookstore